Erlander I cabinet: Policy

 The opposition's criticism of government policy was sparked by the 1948 general election, when the tone between the ruling Social Democrats and the opposition turned unusually bitter.
 A prevalent topic during the election revolved around the financing of the parties.
 Morgon-Tidningen, a Social Democratic newspaper claimed that the People's Party was receiving contributions from "Big Finance", amounting to almost four million crowns.
 The claims were later found to be untrue, and were conveyed to the newspaper by a Social Democratic MP.
 The election was a success for the People's Party which increased its share of the vote by over seven percent.
 The Right Wing Party and the Swedish Communist Party performed poorly in the election.

 Monetary policy was focused on keeping interest rates low.
 Ivar Rooth, the head of the Swedish National Bank resigned in December 1948 when a dispute between the board and himself regarding implementing policies he regarded as inflationary.
 In September 1949, the Swedish crown was devalued, a day after the British pound sterling was devalued.

 Following the election, the Social Democrats began cooperating more closely with the Farmers' League.
 Talks were held about forming a coalition were initiated but were ultimately unproductive.
 In the summer of 1951, however, talks were resumed and on 28 September 1951 it was agreed that a joint Social Democratic and Farmer's League government would be formed.
 The Farmer's League eventually received four ministerial positions in the Erlander II Cabinet.

+The Erlander I Cabinet is also known for being the first Swedish cabinet with a woman as cabinet minister, when Karin Kock-Lindberg was appointed to the Cabinet in 1947.